 Here are a couple other other reasons why your equipment may be freezing up.

 Low refrigerant—Freezing could be a result of a refrigerant leak.

 - Resistance from piping vibrating against other components

 How long your equipment has been running and the spot of the leak determine whether you should repair or replace your AC system.

 Dusty evaporator coil—Over time, the evaporator coil attracts dirt and creates problems much like a clogged filter.
 You’ll gradually lose airflow until your equipment freezes or stops cooling.
 You’ll need to call BW/Cook Service Experts to fix the issue.

 Malfunctioning blower motor or relay—A blower motor working at an inaccurate speed or not running at all can result in freezing.
 It can also be sporadic, going at maximum speed and going slower after it gets too hot.
 Or a relay can make it run one time and not the following time.
 In either situation, you will need to get in touch with BW/Cook Service Experts to correct the problem.

-Booking regular AC maintenance or heat pump maintenance may help you bypass this malfunction.
+Booking regular AC maintenance may help you bypass this malfunction.
 Our techs will fully check and clean your system, which frequently allows us to pinpoint little issues before they turn into huge issues.